NeuroTechX/ntx_slack_archive/general.md

  >oh thanks, and where can I found him? (sorry but it's my first time on slack and I don't really understand how it works)

+5/20/2017 3:29 PM

+ **bryan_j** :

+ >No worries whatsoever!
+He should be able to respond directly to this thread! :) you may also send him a direct message by clicking his profile above and selecting the message/chat icon.